Swim Bladder Disorder: How to Tell if Your Floating Pet Fish is Dead

-Ever found your pet goldfish floating listlessly at the top of the tank on its side?
+Have you ever found your pet goldfish floating listlessly at the top of the tank on its side?
 Most people who make this discovery assume that little goldie has passed on to the other side and immediately scoop him or her from the tank and toss them in the toilet for a traditional goldfish funeral.
-Unfortunately, in many cases the fish isn't actually dead, rather suffering from a problem with their swim bladder due to over feeding.
+Unfortunately, in many cases the fish isn't actually dead, but rather suffering from a problem with their swim bladder due to over feeding.

 There are plenty of warnings about over feeding fish, but many people are unaware of just how easy it is to over feed.
 The danger of over feeding is that it can lead to constipation, which can in turn lead to problems with the fish's swim bladder.